Criticism of the Federal Reserve: COVID-19 pandemic

-Fractional reserve banking
+Money creation

-The Federal Reserve does not actually control the money supply directly and has delegated this authority to banks.
-If a bank has a reserve requirement of 10% and they have 10 million dollars in bank deposits, they can create 100 million dollars to loan out to borrowers, or make other investments if it is an investment bank.
+The Federal Reserve does not actually control the money supply directly and has delegated this authority to banks, banks are the primary source of money creation through loans.
+If a bank has a reserve requirement of 10% and they have 10 million dollars in bank deposits, they can create 100 million dollars to loan out to borrowers.
 It is essentially going on margin 10:1 without having to pay interest on the margin, because it is in effect money that they created themselves.
 According to this critique, this is the primary cause of credit cycles or business cycles, because money supply creation is not under any single entity's control and is decentralized among many banks that are trying to maximize profits individually.
 The Federal Reserve indirectly controls this process by manipulating the Federal Funds Rate that sets the tone for interest rates on new debt throughout the economy, and intentionally puts the economy into a recession (hard landing) or slow the economy without a recession (soft landing) to tame inflation.